stalj/prg-basics/03-ControlStructures/ControlStructures.md

     * 3-6 hours: 15 PLN
     * Over 6 hours: 20 PLN

-    Write a program that asks for the number of hours of parking, then calculates and displays the correct fee.
+    Write a program that asks for the number of hours of parking, then calculates and prints the correct fee.

 1. Write a program that asks the user for their age and then checks which age group they belong to: